 Photography by Samantha Hardy

-Elise Solberg is a pianist, songwriter, musical director and producer based in Los Angeles.
+Elise Solberg is a pianist, songwriter, composer and producer based in Los Angeles.
 In Tokyo, Japan, she was born into a musical family.
 Elise naturally gravitated towards everything music related.
 Her home was constantly filled with a variety of music; the luscious strings from Brahms’ symphonies, the melodic splendor of Frank Sinatra, and the sonic punch of Linkin Park.
 Her passion for many styles of music proved to stick with her for many years to come.
 Her parents both musicians, they noticed one day that she picked up the Japanese national anthem by ear and began re-harmonizing it at the age of four.
 Seeing her talents develop, her mother decided to advance her music education.
 Elise auditioned and was accepted into the Yamaha Advanced Piano Academy in Tokyo at the age of seven, until moving to Denver, Colorado a year later.

 In Denver, she studied classical music and theory intensively under Dr. Fifi Hut, Dr. Richard Holbrook and Larry Graham.
 Elise performed extensive and challenging works by Ravel, Beethoven, Prokofiev, Rachmaninoff, Mozart, Chopin, Bach, Schumann, and more.
 As she gained more mastery in classical repertoire, her teachers encouraged her to enter competitions and music festivals.
 Elise won many prizes in competitions sponsored by Yamaha, Kawai, and Steinway, and attended the International Institute of Young Musicians for three years.
 She made her debut as a soloist with an orchestra in 2013 with Parker Symphony playing Gershwin's "Rhapsody In Blue."
 In 2014, she won first prize in the Schmitt Music Competition and received an opportunity to perform Beethoven's 5th Piano Concerto with the Breckenridge Festival Orchestra in August of 2014.